byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<tevador>** there are already SHA-3 designs available, ETH ASIC contains Keccak cores; the only investment would be the tapeout/mask which nobody would do 2 years in advance
 **\<fluffypony>** vp11: no, I mean that there is expected to not be a "better way to improve RandomX" much, if at all
 **\<hyc>** the only open question is how efficient you can make a programmable chip
-**\<moneromooo>** randomx is the best we have.
+**\<byterubmooo>** randomx is the best we have.
 But then 6 months ago (or wahtever) it was somehting else.
 Years ago it was CN.
 Maybe a better way will be found in the next year or two.
 Claiming randomx is the last now does not seem too productive.
 It might be the last you're willing to countenance, but that is another claim.
 **\<rbrunner>** There must be some logical contradiction somewhere in using RandomX first and already committing to SHA3
 **\<hyc>** rbrunner: agreed
 **\<hyc>** precommit to SHA3 before knowing how well randomX performed is illogical